Antidirected subgraphs of oriented graphs: Preliminaries

 \begin{definition}[$\beta$-decomposition] Let $\beta \in (0,1)$, and let $T$ be a tree on $k+1$ vertices, rooted at $r$.
 If there are a set $W\subseteq V(T)$ and a family $\mathcal{T}$ of disjoint rooted trees such that \begin{enumerate}[(i)] \item $r\in W$; \item $\mathcal{T}$ consists of the components of $T-W$, and each $S\in\mathcal{T}$ is rooted at the vertex closest to the root of $T$; \item $|S|\leq \beta k$ for each $S\in\mathcal{T}$; and \item $|W| \le \frac 1\beta + 2$, \end{enumerate} then the pair $(W,\mathcal{T})$ is called a \textit{$\beta$-decomposition} of $T$. \end{definition}

 \begin{lemma}$\!\!${\rm\bf\cite{bsp}} Let $\beta \in (0,1)$, and let $T$ be a tree on $k+1$ vertices, rooted at $r$.
 Then there is a {$\beta$-decomposition} $(W,\mathcal{T})$ of $T$. \end{lemma}

 Let us see what happens to a balanced tree $T$ if we remove some vertices from the upper levels of the trees $S\in\mathcal T$ of the tree-decomposition of $T$.
 We first define what exactly we wish to remove.
+As usual, the $j$th level of a tree $S$ contains every vertex in $S$ that has distance $j$ to the root of $S$.

 \begin{definition}[$Lev_m(S)$, $L_m(T)$] Given $j\in\mathbb N$ and a $\beta$-decomposition $(W, \mathcal{T})$ of a tree $T$, define $Lev_j(S)$ as the union of the first $j$ levels of $S\in\mathcal{T}$.
 Set $L_j(T; (W, \mathcal{T}) )=\bigcup_{S\in\mathcal{T}}Lev_j(S)$, and write shorthand $L_j(T)$ if $(W, \mathcal{T})$ is clear from the context. \end{definition} We show now that after removing $L_j(T)$ from $T$ for some bounded $j$, the remainder of $T$ is still relatively well balanced.